"Dynamite in the Wilderness"

 The odds of drawing such a permit in the peak rafting season of June, July, and August hover around one or two percent.

-The Forest Service allows only seven group launches per day on the Middle Fork, which translates to about 100 people on the river daily during the busy season.
+The Forest Service allows seven group launches per day on the Middle Fork, which translates to about 100 new people on the river each day during the busy season.

 A ranch hand from nearby Pistol Creek Ranch was running up the trail, yelling at people to get off the river if they wanted to survive.

 Maybe you know the feeling, when you come upon something that you know is definitely going to change your plans.
-That’s the excitement the men and women in our private rafting group felt after racing down to Pistol Creek rapid, half a mile away.
+That’s the excitement the men and women in our private rafting group felt, racing down to Pistol Creek rapid.

 I sometimes wonder about the fate of our group and the other boaters if pilot Jeff Overton, who flew for SP Air, had not spotted the logjam from the air early Monday morning.
 He quickly radioed Pistol Creek Ranch, 1.5 miles from below the rapid, as well as Forest Service officials in Challis.
 This could be a life-threatening experience, especially for the elderly and physically challenged.

-Soon, tough choices would have to be made.
+Thanks to pilot Overton, we didn’t have to find out.
+Still, tough choices would soon have to be made.

 ------------------------------------------------------

 It wasn’t the first time, and it won’t be the last.
-But the blowout in 2006 was certainly the most exciting -- and the biggest -- logjam to have occurred on the Middle Fork in Forest Service memory.
+But the blowout in 2006 was certainly the most exciting and the largest logjam to have occurred on the Middle Fork in Forest Service memory.

 Some of the rafting groups who hadn’t heard about the logjam and who had proceeded downstream were beginning to pile up at what some were calling “Camp Driftwood.”
-Located in a large meadow half a mile(?) upstream from the blowout, the accommodations were pleasant enough, and most of the people arriving seemed to be taking things in stride.
+Located in a large meadow upstream of the blowout, the accommodation was pleasant enough, and most of the people arriving seemed to be taking things in stride.

 In fact, some of us were already plotting how to take advantage of the situation.
 Two friends, John and Janette Crancer, had television experience.
-Both had worked on Outdoor Idaho, and John was a key producer for the show.
+At the time, John was lead producer for Outdoor Idaho.

-Getting a permit to shoot in the Wilderness turned out to be a manageable matter.
-Without much hesitation, the public information officer who had rafted downstream with other FS officials informed us that the logjam was truly an historical event and an important news item.
+Getting a permit to shoot in the Wilderness turned out to be an easy matter.
+Without hesitation, the public information officer who had rafted downstream with other FS officials informed us that the logjam was truly an historical event and an important news item.
 Thus, no need to apply for that permit.

 We were good to go.
 But we still needed to get a TV camera deep into the Frank Church River of No Return Wilderness, where there are no roads.